 The Masters in Music & Technology focuses on the use of technology to enhance music creation of all kinds.
-Core studies include Computer Music, Recording Studio, Acoustics & Psychoacoustics and Sound Synthesis.
+Core studies include computer music, recording studio, acoustics and psychoacoustics, and sound synthesis.
 New skills are taught and existing ones enhanced, in both technical and artistic areas.
-Students are encouraged to explore a variety of complementary skills through electives, these include subjects from multimedia, music performance, engineering, and computer science.
+Students are encouraged to explore a variety of complementary skills through electives; these include subjects from multimedia, music performance, engineering, and computer science.
 The ethos of the programme is a “hands-on” approach and core studies are assessed primarily by project work throughout the year.

-The Cork School of Music is a purpose-built conservatory building that is one of the finest facilities for music education in all of Europe with an amazing technological infrastructure.
-See HERE for more details on the facilities.
+MTU Cork School of Music is a purpose-built conservatory building that is one of the finest facilities for music education in all of Europe with an amazing technological infrastructure.
+See here for more details on the facilities.

-Instagram interview: Ciara Glasheen-Artem in conversation with Hugh McCarthy (Music & Tech course coordinator)
+Instagram interview: Dr Ciara Glasheen-Artem in conversation with Hugh McCarthy (Music & Technology MA Course Coordinator)